 Here are five great TED Talks from women who inspire us, and we hope they’ll inspire you too.

 1. Helping women to get to the top

 Sheryl Sandberg’s famous 2010 TED Talk on why we have too few women leaders really got the media talking.
 She was honest about the challenges and emotional aspect of working at the top of the social media industry, but she also offered advice to those who want to reach the top.
 If you like what you hear, be sure to check out her follow up interview, which discussed how women should ‘Lean In’, in more detail.

 2. What is your body language saying?

-As a social psychologist, Amy Cuddy knows that the way people stand, sit and walk influences what others think about them, and it can have an effect at job interviews and for promotions.
-In her Ted Talk about body language she explains why and what you should do to come across with confidence, especially as women are more likely to display non-verbal cues.
+As a social psychologist, Amy Cuddy knows that the way people stand, sit and walk influences what others think about them, and it can have an effect on job interviews and for promotions.
+In her TED Talk about body language she explains why and what you should do to come across with confidence, especially as women are more likely to display non-verbal cues.

 3. Celebrating success

 Women can often be harder on themselves and are less likely to see their achievements in a positive light.
 Sarah Lewis’ TED Talk discusses the phenomena of perfection and how difficult it is to attain, especially when you’re criticising your own work and career.
 Sarah will make you think about it in a different way.

 If you’re inspired to take your first steps to apply for a great career, then apply to our graduate management training or internship programme here.
 We look forward to getting applications from a wide variety of people because we know that diversity makes our company stronger.